kywoj/kywoj.github.io/_projects/2025-01-19-my-dream-team.md

 ## Background
-Members of the Sonic Research Group indicated that, in building My Dream Team, they wanted to leverage more than 50 years of research on intergroup dynamics to help people form effective teams.
+Members of the Sonic Research Group leveraged more than 50 years of research on intergroup dynamics to build My Dream Team.

-They described My Dream Team as "more akin to eHarmony than Tinder".
+Meant to help people form effective teams, My Dream Team was described as "more akin to eHarmony than Tinder".
 That is, in a defined group (like a class), users begin by filling out a survey about themselves and their work preferences.
 They are then provided with recommendations about who in the group they might work best with.

 The Sonic Research Group conducted preliminary usability research on My Dream Team during a pilot at the University of Buenos Aires, so our team conducted a more in-depth suite of studies, providing recommendations for improvement.